Substance use disorders are treatable. We offer programs that are proven to be effective.

 - Haymarket Center can provide transportation to our campus upon request for patients seeking treatment.

-- As a National Health Service Corps site, no one at Haymarket Center will be denied access to services due to inability to pay, and a discounted/sliding fee schedule is available based on family size and income.
+- No one at Haymarket Center will be denied access to services due to inability to pay, and a discounted/sliding fee schedule is available based on family size and income.

 Haymarket Center is the greater Chicago area’s largest and most comprehensive non-profit provider of behavioral health.
 Our many programs are here to help individuals seeking treatment as well as their families.
 Our approach integrates substance use treatment, mental health and primary care, all within our Haymarket Center system.